 10. The General Duty requires schools and local authorities not only to have due regard to disability equality when making decisions about the future - they will also need to take action to tackle the consequences of decisions in the past, which failed to give due regard to disability equality.
-This is best approached by working towards closing the gaps in education and associated services, access or employment outcomes, so that for example, disabled and non-disabled people express the same level of satisfaction with their education, or achieve a more equal pattern of educational achievement.
+This is best approached by working towards closing the gaps in education and associated services, access or employment outcomes, so that, for example, disabled and non- © Disability Equality in Education July 2006 - Secondary Duty to Promote Disability Equality disabled people express the same level of satisfaction with their education, or achieve a more equal pattern of educational achievement.